exadel-inc/esl/src/modules/esl-event-listener/README.md

 `target` - An element to subsribe;

-`eventDesc` - Event type or obejct of evnt description data;
+`eventDesc` - Event type or object of event description data;

 `handler` - Callback handler.
 See [ESLListenerHandler](#listenerHandler).